jpedro/jpedro.github.io/.posts/companies.md

 There is no time for this anyway.

 Time to market is the most critical metric.
-It's all about making it work.
-Those savings (yours or someone else's) won't last forever.
+It's about making it work for the first customer.
+Those savings or loans won't last forever.
 THEN make it pretty, appealing.
 Finally make it fast (economically viable, viral, or performant).